Inquiries For Our Service Dogs

 We donate our dogs.
 Our recipients are not asked or required to participate in fundraising for SDP.

-Process time can vary due to the number of applicants, the number of dogs available and the ability to match a dog to a recipient’s size, gait, lifestyle, etc.
+Process time can vary due to the number of applicants, the number of dogs available and the ability to match a dog to a person's size, gait, lifestyle, etc.

 We cannot always guarantee we can provide an applicant with a dog.

 Complete an Inquiry Form (found below).
 Please mail your completed inquiry to SDP, 37 Boxford Rd., Ipswich, MA 01938.
 Please write INQUIRY on the front and back of the envelope.
 Do NOT send via email.
-Once the inquiry is received and reviewed you will receive a letter of response, typically within six weeks.
-At that time, you may receive one of two responses:
+Once the inquiry is received and reviewed, typically within six weeks, you may be invited to visit SDP for a preliminary, informal meeting or be referred to another better suited organization.

-After the interview you may receive an application (to be filled out and returned), or it may be determined that one of our dogs is not suitable to meet your needs.
+After visiting SDP you may receive an application (to be completed and returned), or it may be determined at that time our dogs are not suitable to meet your needs.

 Once an application is received there is an undetermined waiting period before a partnership may be made.
 Great Danes have individual personalities.
 This is a unique program and we do our best to match every applicant.
 So please keep in mind that even at this point there is no guarantee we will have a dog to meet your needs.
 We encourage volunteering at SDP while you are on the waiting list for a dog.

 Once partnered the applicant will be required to bond/train with the dog at the farm in Ipswich, MA and visit for ongoing training, re-certifications and other requested visits.

 Once one of our dogs is donated to a recipient they will assume responsibility and provide a safe home for the dog.
 Here are some of the responsibilities you can expect: